opencadc/canfar-portal/docs/cloud_migration.md

    - For each project (upper-left next to the west cloud logo), navigate to:
 	   - **Volumes**
 		   - Delete all volumes not attached that you do not need anymore
-		   - All volumes claiming *Attached to instance_name on /dev/vda* are volume-based images.
+		   - All volumes  *Attached to instance_name on /dev/vda* are volume-based images.
 You may want to rename them something associated with the *instance_name* if you have not already
 		   - In the **Volume Snapshots** tab delete snapshots you do not need anymore

 	   - **Images**